Daeseong-dong: Flagpoles

 In the 1980s, the South Korean government built a 100 m flagpole in Daeseong-dong, which flies a South Korean flag weighing 130 kg.
-In what some have called the "flagpole war", the North Korean government responded by building the 160 m Panmunjeom flagpole in Kijŏng-dong, only 1.2 km west of the border with South Korea.
+In what some have called the "flagpole war", the North Korean government responded by building the 160 m Panmunjeom flagpole in Kijŏng-dong, only 1.2 km west of the South Korean border.
 It flies a 270 kg flag of North Korea.